 As of September 2007, students intending to become Psychology major are expected to take Psychology 278 and 279 rather than 271 and 272.
 Students who complete 271 or an equivalent statistics course and 272 before September 2007 will substitute those courses for 278 and 279.
 Students who completed 271 or an eqivalent statistics course but not 272 before Septembe 2007 and who want to become majors will either forfeit their credit for 271 and take 278 and 279 or retain their credit for 271 and earn a transfer credit from another university for a course equivalent to 272.
-Students proceeding with credit for non-Psychology statistics course to meet the minimum requirement for fourteen semester courses in Psychology.
+Students proceeding with credit for non-Psychology statistics course equivalent to 271 will take a different Psychology course to meet the minimum requirement for fourteen semester courses in Psychology.